bjoern-janson/adaptive-metric-compiler/salience.md

 Consequently, computation must be selective.

-The problem is therefore not
+The problem is therefore not:

 > "What information exists?"

-but
+but:

 > "Which information deserves computation?"